 Jamie Sternberg, Esq.

-The California Franchise Tax Board has required withholdings in connection with real property sales for years.
-The FTB has now expanded withholding obligations to require withholdings on rent payments made to non-resident landlords.
+The California Franchise Tax Board requires withholdings on rent payments made to non-resident landlords.

 The FTB initially focused on withholdings for commercial properties (by tenants and property managers).
 It expanded withholding obligations to residential property managers in January 2010.

 Withholding is required on payments made to nonresidents of California.
 Nonresidents may be nonresident individuals, or corporations, LLCS or partnerships that are not qualified to do business in California.
 The withholding amount is seven percent (7%).